808-399-4388 Serving Hawaii Kai & East Honolulu CPO Certified

 Wiring repair (equipment pad)$150–$300Corroded connections (common in HI)

-My take: Corroded wiring connections are one of the most common electrical issues I see in Hawaii.
+Corroded wiring connections are one of the most common electrical issues I see.
 Salt air eats through terminal connections, junction boxes, and conduit fittings.
-An annual electrical inspection can catch problems before they become safety hazards or expensive failures.
+An annual electrical inspection catches problems before they turn into safety hazards or expensive failures.

 Saltwater chlorine generators are popular in Hawaii.
-They require maintenance and eventually need cell replacement.
+They need maintenance, and they eventually need cell replacement.
+That’s just the cost of running salt.

 RepairCost RangeWhat’s Involved